Gregory Venables

 Gregory James Venables (born 6 December 1949) is an English Anglican bishop.
-He has served as the Primate of the Southern Cone in South America from 2001 until 2010, and once again since 2016 until 2020.
-He is the former diocesan bishop of Argentina since November 2020.
+He served as the Primate of the Southern Cone in South America (now called the Anglican Church of South America) from 2001 until 2010, and again from 2016 until 2020.
+He was also Bishop of Argentina from 2002 to 2020.

 Early life

 Venables was educated at Chatham House Grammar School, Kingston University and Christ Church University College Canterbury, after which he was successively a computer systems officer and a school teacher.

 Ecclesiastical career

 Venables was ordained as a deacon in 1984 and eight months later as priest.
 He started his ordained ministry, serving with the Anglican Church in Paraguay, Bolivia and Argentina.
-He was headmaster of St Andrew's College, Asuncion, Paraguay, from 1978 until 1989.
+He was headmaster of St Andrew's College, Asunción, Paraguay, from 1978 until 1989.

 He was ordained to the episcopate in 1993 and returned to South America as Assistant Bishop of Peru and Bolivia, being consecrated the first Bishop of Bolivia in 1995.